Police grill pharma director over Remdesivir stock; BJP fumes | Politics

 ''We acted in the good faith as such a huge stock can serve the need of the patients here (in Maharashtra) too,'' DCP Manjunath Singe said.

-The opposition BJP in Maharashtra objected to the pharma executive's grilling by Mumbai police, saying the state government was playing politics amid the pandemic.
+The BJP objected to the pharma executive's grilling by the police, saying the state government was playing politics amid the pandemic.

-It now appears that the stock had been arranged by the BJP for distribution in Maharashtra.

-On learning that Dokania was being questioned, former chief minister Devendra Fadnavis and another state BJP leader Praveen Darekar rushed to the police station.
+On learning that Dokania was being quizzed, Fadnavis and another state BJP leader Pravin Darekar rushed to the police station.

-They said the Maharashtra unit of the BJP had taken the initiative to reach out to various pharma companies due to the shortage of Remdesivir. ''It was our sincere attempt to get Remdesivar for Maharashtra,'' Fadnavis said.
+They said the BJP was reaching out to pharma companies due to the shortage of Remdesivir in the state. ''It was our sincere attempt to get Remdesivar for Maharashtra,'' Fadnavis said.

 ''Four days ago we had requested Bruck Pharma to supply us Remdesivir but they couldn't until permission was given.
-I spoke to Union minister Mansukh Mandaviya and we got FDA's permission,'' Fadnavis said.
+I spoke to Union minister Mansukh Mandaviya and also got FDA's permission,'' Fadnavis said.

-The BJP leader claimed that a Maharashtra minister's officer on special duty called the pharma executive and asked him how he could provide Remdesivir on the appeal of opposition parties.
+The former CM claimed that a Maharashtra minister's officer on special duty called the pharma executive and objected to the company providing Remdesivir on BJP's appeal.

-The pharma director was picked up from his house by 10 policemen, Fadnavis said, describing the action as ''beyond his imagination''.

-The Leader of Opposition in Maharashtra Assembly said the state government was harassing the pharma company as BJP leaders had approached him for the supply of the antiviral medication to Maharashtra.
+The appearance of top Maharashtra BJP leaders late at night at the police station after the director was grilled has intensified the political slugfest between the Shiv Sena-led regime and the BJP over the paucity of healthcare supplies.

 The political slugfest started on Saturday morning when Maharashtra minister and NCP spokesperson Nawab Malik alleged the Centre was pressuring some Remdesivir producers to not sell their stock in Maharashtra.